-Each Fund may invest in foreign equity securities by purchasing "depositary receipts."
+The Fund may invest in foreign equity securities by purchasing "depositary receipts."
 Depositary receipts are instruments issued by banks that represent an interest in foreign equity securities held by arrangement with the bank.
 Depositary receipts can be either "sponsored" or "unsponsored."
 Sponsored depositary receipts are issued by banks in cooperation with the issuer of the underlying equity securities.
 Unsponsored depositary receipts are arranged without involvement by the issuer of the underlying equity securities and, therefore, less information about the issuer of the underlying equity securities may be available and the price may be more volatile than in the case of sponsored depositary receipts.
 American Depositary Receipts are depositary receipts that are bought and sold in the United States and are typically issued by a U.S. bank or trust company.

 European Depositary Receipts and Global Depositary Receipts are depositary receipts that are typically issued by foreign banks or trust companies and evidence ownership of securities issued by either foreign banks or trust companies; they may evidence ownership of securities issued by a U.S. or foreign company.
-All depositary receipts, including those denominated in U.S. dollars, will be subject to foreign currency risk.
+All depositary receipts, including those denominated in U.S. dollars will be subject to foreign currency risk.
 See the section "Foreign Currency Transactions" for more information.

-Because the Funds may invest in depositary receipts, changes in foreign economies and political climates are more likely to affect a Fund than a mutual fund that invests exclusively in U.S. companies.
-If a Fund's portfolio is overweighted in a certain geographic region, any negative development affecting that region will have a greater impact on the Fund than a fund that is not over-weighted in that region.
+Because the Fund may invest in depositary receipts, changes in foreign economies and political climates are more likely to affect the Fund than a mutual fund that invests exclusively in U.S. companies.
 See the section "Foreign Securities" for more information.